bish0polis/upt/README.md

 There are two kinds of places from where packages may be installed:

-- language specific package repositories (CPAN, CRAN, CTAN, Hackage, NPM, PyPI, RubyGems)
+- language specific package repositories (CPAN, CRAN, CTAN, Hackage, NPM, PyPI, RubyGems, etc.)
-- traditional, language agnostic package managers (apt for Debian, dnf for Fedora, Nix, Guix, pkgsrc, the OpenBSD ports)
+- traditional, language agnostic package managers (apt for Debian, dnf for Fedora, Nix, Guix, pkgsrc, the OpenBSD ports, etc.)

 Packages available on the former are usually also packaged in the latter ones.
 Since packaging is a tedious and repetitive task, packagers have written tools